convertigo/convertigo/diagnostics/retailstore-flow/retailstore-fresh-agent-prompt.md

   server and Playwright for authoring/validation.
 - The campaign harness has already bootstrapped the blank project with Svelte enabled and copied the declared fixtures under `resources/retailstore/`.
+  The unchanged fixtures are also available to typed Flow resource blocks under `libs/flow/resources/retailstore/`; the JSON contract is readable through MCP there.
 Do not recreate or replace that shell.
 - Provision the FullSync connector, design documents, views and standard transactions with `flow-fullsync-scaffold`.
 Run and inspect `dryRun:true` before applying the identical structured request.